 Formerly the Caring for Carcinoid Foundation, the Neuroendocrine Tumor Research Foundation updated its name in 2015 to better reflect the current medical terminology for the disease and to include all those who are affected by neuroendocrine cancer in their community of support.
 The Neuroendocrine Tumor Research Foundation-AACR Grant represents a joint effort to promote and support innovative cancer research.
-This grant is available to independent junior and senior investigators to develop and study new ideas and innovative approaches that have direct application and relevance to neuroendocrine tumors.
-Proposed research may be in any discipline of basic, translational, clinical, or epidemiological cancer research.
+Funded research can be in any discipline of basic, translational, clinical, or epidemiological cancer research.

 Well-differentiated pancreatic neuroendocrine tumors (pNETs) represent a heterogeneous group of tumors with variable degree of aggressiveness.
 Treatment response and overall prognosis is largely determined by tumor grade.
 It is unknown when and how high-grade tumors arise in the overall course of the disease and in relation to treatment.
-This proposal seeks to resolve these issues by exploiting recent advances in tumor evolution biology.
-Using multiregion sampling from primary and metastatic sites over multiple time points, Dr. Ziv’s team will reconstruct tumor phylogeny to determine the timing of the emergence of high grade subclones and to identify subclones selected for after therapy.
-By tracing the subclonal origin of high grade and treatment resistant tumors, this proposal will have important consequences regarding the role of tumor debulking, optimal treatment sequencing, and predictive biomarkers.
-Moreover, the findings will shed light on pNET tumor evolution, a poorly understood but important aspect of pNETs.
+Using multiregion sampling from primary and metastatic sites over multiple time points, Dr. Ziv’s team is set to reconstruct tumor phylogeny to determine the timing of the emergence of high grade subclones and to identify subclones selected for after therapy.

-Dr. Ziv is an interventional radiologist at Memorial Sloan Kettering Cancer Center and Director of the Laboratory for Interventional Oncology.
+Dr. Ziv earned a dual MD, PhD degree at Columbia University, where his dissertation focused on developing machine learning tools to understand the structure and function of gene networks.
+He completed his intern year at Mount Sinai University and his residency and fellowship at the University of California, San Francisco.
+He is currently an interventional radiologist at Memorial Sloan Kettering Cancer Center and Director of the Laboratory for Interventional Oncology.
 His research efforts are focused on understanding neuroendocrine tumor evolution and transformation using a combination of computational techniques and cell line models.
 He is a recipient of the 2019 Gary Becker Young Investigator Award from the Society of Interventional Radiology.
-He earned a dual MD, PhD degree at Columbia University, where his dissertation focused on developing machine learning tools to understand the structure and function of gene networks.
-He completed his intern year at Mount Sinai University, and his residency and fellowship at the University of California, San Francisco.

 Acknowledgement of Support